adamklopp/FinalProj_WDA/README.md

 # Song Identifier

 ## Overview
-Song Identifier is a web app designed to help users find the name and artist of a song from a snippet of its lyrics.
+Song Identifier is a web app built off of the Snaptutor app.
+My app is designed to help users find the name and artist of a song from a snippet of its lyrics.
 Based on the Flask framework and leveraging Generative AI, it offers a user-friendly interface where users can input lyrics and receive the corresponding song information.

 ## File Structure
 - `app.py`: The Flask application's main file with routes and logic for song identification.